furkansezer/Joint-production-transportation-planning/README.md

 ## Scenario Analysis (Machine Replacement Invesment Analysis)

-We replaced all values of parameters $ECPU_{pl}$ and $UPH_{pl}$ to those of fast-prod lines i.e new machines and solved the model (1)-(7) to compare with current situation.
+Parameters $ECPU_{pl}$ and $UPH_{pl}$ are replaced to those of fast-prod lines i.e new machines and solved the model (1)-(7) to compare with current situation.
 For demand data, we considered historical and forecasted demand scenarios.